Pajamas: Society and culture

 Pajamas in the Western world have been regarded as essentially indoors wear, or wear for the home, whether treated as daywear or nightwear.

-When Bette Davis wore her husband's pajama top as a nightie in the 1956 film Old Acquaintance, it caused a fashion revolution, with I. Magnin selling out of men’s sleepwear the morning after the movie opened, and all of it to young women.
+When Bette Davis wore her husband's pajama top as a nightie in the 1943 film Old Acquaintance, it caused a fashion revolution, with I. Magnin selling out of men's sleepwear the morning after the movie opened, and all of it to young women.

 Since the late 18th century some people, in particular those in the US and to some extent Britain, Ireland, Australia, and New Zealand, have worn pajamas in public for convenience or as a fashion statement.

 One reason for the increased wearing of pajamas in public is that people no longer face the same social pressure as in the past.

 In January 1976, the gulf emirate Ras Al Khaimah, UAE introduced a strict dress code for all local government workers forbidding them from wearing pajamas to work.

 In January 2016, the Tesco supermarket in St Mellons, Cardiff, United Kingdom, started a ban on customers wearing pajamas.

 In May 2010, Shanghai discouraged the wearing of pajamas in public during Expo 2010.

 In January 2012, a local Dublin branch of the Government's Department of Social Protection advised that pajamas were not regarded as appropriate attire for clients attending the office for welfare services.

 Many school and work dress codes do not allow pajamas.
 In 2020, due to the COVID-19 pandemic, an Illinois school district set remote learning guidelines which state that pajamas should not be worn while studying remotely and students should follow the same dress code as they normally would at school.

 Schools sometimes designate a "pajama day" when students and staff come to school in their pajamas to boost school spirit.

-For a long part of the 20th and even the early 21st, ie. even in the 2010s, both men and women are often seen wearing pajamas as night wear on TV and in motion pictures.
-The main reason is that this is seen as more proper (less provocative or enticing) than other forms of underwear.
-It is most commonly seen as pants (trousers) combined with either a t-shirt or a shirt.
+In movies and television, characters are often depicted wearing pajamas in bed, as a more proper alternative to other forms of nightwear.
+These are commonly pajama pants with a shirt or t-shirt.